usememos/memos/README.md

 ![demo-dark](./resources/demo-dark.webp#gh-dark-mode-only)

-# 📝 What is memos?
+# What is memos?
 memos is an open-sourced, self-hosted memo hub featuring knowledge management and socialization. memos offers a minimalistic design and is packed with notable features.
-Users can easliy adjust whether their notes are public or private to other users on their instance.
+Users can easily adjust whether their notes are public or private to other users on their instance.
 Running memos locally is as easy as running 1 Docker command!

 You can read more about memo [here](https://noted.lol/memos/).